Parents in Collier County heated at school board meeting after claims that textbooks teach critical race theory

 Some are still uncomfortable with the post on the published HMH’s website that discusses Black Lives Matter and other political issues.

-No matter what, these parents want to keep politics out of the classroom.
+No matter what, these parents say they want to keep politics out of the classroom.